adeprimo/tulo-engage-tracker-sdk--dotnet-xamarin/README.md

 # Tulo Engage Tracker SDK for Xamarin

 This is the tracker SDK for .NET Core with Xamarin support, use this SDK if you want to track events in Tulo Engage using C# and Xamarin.
-The SDK could also be used in plain C# projects by implementing non-Xamarin specific helper classes, more about that further down.
+The SDK could also be used in plain C# projects by implementing non-Xamarin specific helper classes, more about that further down..

 ## Installation